erichoracek/MSDynamicsDrawerViewController/README.md

 # Requirements

-Requires iOS 5.0 & ARC.
+Requires iOS 5.0, ARC, and the QuartzCore Framework.

 # Contributing